ild-thl/moodle-format_mooin4/README.md

-Moodle Course Format "Buttons"
+Moodle Course Format "mooin4"
 ===============================

-Buttons is a course format that creates a menu with buttons to access the sections, one by one.
+mooin4 is a course format that creates a menu with buttons to access the sections, one by one.
+It's base on the moodle course format buttons plugin.

 Features
 ---------
 * Create groups of sections, to separate topics in modules or periods;
 * Create names to the groups to identify them.
 (Example: First Semester, Topics about a specific theme);
-* Change the colors of the buttons (when active, inactive, on over and hidden), to fit it your Moodle theme;
+* Change the colors of the mooin4 (when active, inactive, on over and hidden), to fit it your Moodle theme;
-* Select the list-style in numbers, alphabet or roman numeral.
+* Select the list-style in numbers, alphabet or roman numeral;
+* A participant map to show where student a taking part to the course;
+* A Table of content page, to make the navigation in the course easier as possible;
+* A page to display all the social network news ( twitter, facebook, linkedin);
+* A page to show and create discussion directly in course.

 Installation
 -------------